daniel-shuy/scripted-scalatest-sbt-plugin/README.md

 This plugin allows you to use any of ScalaTest's test [Suites](http://www.scalatest.org/user_guide/selecting_a_style), including [AsyncTestSuites](http://www.scalatest.org/user_guide/async_testing).

-__Warning__: Do not use ScalaTest's [ParallelTestExecution](http://doc.scalatest.org/3.0.0/index.html#org.scalatest.ParallelTestExecution) mixin with this plugin.
-Since the tests share the same project folder, running them in parallel may cause unpredictable issues.
+__Warning__: Do not use ScalaTest's [ParallelTestExecution](http://doc.scalatest.org/3.0.0/index.html#org.scalatest.ParallelTestExecution) mixin with this plugin, unless you are absolutely sure your tests have no side effects.

 ## Note
 When executing SBT tasks in tests, use `Project.runTask(<task>, state.value)` instead of `<task>.value`.
 That is because calling `<task>.value` declares it as a dependency, which executes before the tests, not when the line is called.